 There are various ways to install custom ROM on any Android smartphone or tablet.
-But, most of the users prefer TWRP custom recovery for the flashing process.
+However, most of the users prefer TWRP custom recovery for the flashing process.
 Follow this guide to flash custom ROM with ADB sideload command.

-At such times you can either flash an official stock firmware or use ADB sideload to install custom ROM directly from a PC.
+At such times you can either flash official stock firmware or use ADB sideload to install custom ROM directly from a PC.
 Hence, ADB sideload can be a lifesaver for those who have bricked their handset and there is no possible way to load the ROM.

 What is Android Debug Bridge?